 We have experience providing support for clients that have software licensing issues embedded in litigation matters.

 Certain software vendors (Oracle in particular) are using the certification process at the conclusion of a ULA as an opportunity to conduct what are essentially stealth audits.
-We have assisted many licensees safeguard their rights during the certification process.
+We have assisted many licensees with safeguarding their rights during the certification process.

 Conversely, we have assisted cloud providers in finding creative ways in which to structure their cloud environments and/or agreements in order to best ensure their licensee clients are not in violation of their software license agreements.